Senior Administrative Analyst

 BRIEF POSITION DESCRIPTION: Under the direction of the Department’s Deputy Director of Policy and Planning in the Fire Department’s Policy and Planning Division, this position serves as the Fire Department’s grant writer and assists with grant administration.
 This position is responsible for reviewing, analyzing and assessing the Department’s various programs, goals and needs; researching and identifying funding opportunities and programs to match the Department’s needs; generating proposals and all supporting documentation.
 This position also assists in the administration, monitoring and management of Department Federal, State and local grants and gifts.

 The Fire Department currently makes use of a number of Federal and State grant programs, mainly through the funding opportunities presented by the Federal Emergency Management Agency (FEMA).
 Recently, the Department has been awarded grants through the Assistance to Firefighter Grant (AFG) program, the Fire Prevention and Safety (FP&S) Grant Program, the Urban Areas Securities Initiative (UASI) and the Port Security Grant Program (PSGP).
-This position is tasked with expanding and enhancing the portfolio of grants for the Department, in addition to researching other sources of funding, including various foundations and organizations.
+This position is tasked with expanding and enhancing the portfolio of grants for the Department, in addition to researching other sources of funding, including various foundations, organizations, and individuals.

 EXAMPLES OF JOB DUTIES AND FUNCTIONS: